crystaldba/postgres-mcp/README.md

     In version 16, Postgres added [generic explain plan functionality](https://www.postgresql.org/docs/current/sql-explain.html), but it has limitations, for example around `LIKE` clauses, which our implementation does not have.

     Search strategy is critical because evaluating all possible index combinations feasible only in simple situations.
-    This is what most most sets apart various indexing approaches.
+    This is what most sets apart various indexing approaches.
     Adapting the approach of Microsoft's Anytime algorithm, we employ a greedy search strategy, i.e., find the best one-index solution, then find the best index to add to that to produce a two-index solution.
     Our search terminates when the time budget is exhausted or when a round of exploration fails to produce any gains above the minimum improvement threshold of 10%.